Kinto/kinto/docs/tutorial.rst

 Conclusion
 ==========

-In this tutoriel, you have see all the concept exposed by Kinto:
+In this tutorial, you have see all the concept exposed by Kinto:

 - Using the default personal user bucket to sync user data
 - Creating a bucket to share data between people